WebOrigami/docs/src/content/framework/intro0.md

 title: "Graph Origami framework tutorial"
 ---

+As an example of creating things in Graph Origami, in this tutorial you'll create a simple website.
+The tutorial assumes you know some basic HTML and CSS.

 ## Goal

-Among other things, Graph Origami can be used to make web sites.
 Suppose one day one of your teammates says:

 > _We need an "About Us" area for our site!
 The main About Us page should list of people on our team, with links to separate pages for each person.
 A person's page should show their name and a photo._

-Perhaps you want to model your About Us area on this [sample About Us area](/samples/aboutUs).

-The rest of this tutorial walks you building this site in Graph Origami.
-The tutorial assumes you know some basic HTML and CSS.
+Using this [sample About Us area](/samples/aboutUs) as a model, this tutorial walks you through achieving this goal.

-You can do this tutorial in three ways:
+You can do the tutorial in three ways:

 ## Option 1: Web-hosted Glitch editor